- Part-Time Faculty

 NURS 6550: Family Centered Nursing of Children Theory (online)

 Dr. Clayton-Jones is a community engaged scholar.
 The aim of her program of research is to advance health and health care equity for adolescents and young adults living with chronic illnesses.
-Using community based participatory research (CBPR) and qualitative research methods, she engages the community and recipients of interventions in developing, implementing, and evaluating interventions that optimize self-management behaviors and health care transition readiness.
-Dr. Clayton Jones’s research interests include self-management of chronic conditions to include sickle cell disease, health disparities and equity, spirituality and health in adolescents, qualitative research, and community based participatory research.
+Using community-based participatory research, qualitative research, and human-centered design strategies, she engages the community and intervention recipients in developing, implementing, and evaluating interventions that optimize self-management behaviors and address inequities to improve health outcomes.
+Dr. Clayton Jones’s directs Dr. CJ’s lab, and her research interests include self-management of chronic conditions to include sickle cell disease, health disparities and equity, spirituality and health, qualitative research, community-based participatory research, and human-centered design.

 Sigma Theta Tau International